-Key Findings and EvidenceStandard met?2All the pupils that responded to the questionnaires stated that they had enough privacy when using toilets and bathrooms.2
+All the pupils that responded to the questionnaires stated that they had enough privacy when using toilets and bathrooms.

 The school has procedural guidelines for staff on privacy and confidentiality in line with NMS 3.2.
 The pupil's records are safely and securely stored, and remain confidential.
 The inspector found that staff know how to deal with and share information which they are given in confidence when necessary for child protection.
 The school has a Code of Practice for Employees When Dealing With Young People covering issues such as private meetings with pupils, performing personal care tasks, physical contact with young people, working with young people of the opposite sex, maintaining appropriate relationships, and dealing with 'crushes'.